DataDog/integrations-core/docs/developer/guidelines/style.md

 The `dd_mypy_args` defines the [mypy command line option][mypy-command-line] for this specific integration. `--py2` is here to make sure the integration is Python2.7 compatible.
 Here are some useful flags you can add:

-- `--check-untyped-defs`: Type-checks the interior of functions without type annotations.
 - `--disallow-untyped-defs`: Disallows defining functions without type annotations or with incomplete type annotations.
+(By default this is allowed for maximum flexibility.)
+- `--follow-imports=silent`: Prevent `mypy` from erroring when importing modules that aren't annotated.
+Useful when doing partial type checking (i.e. only annotating some modules instead of the entire package).

 The `datadog_checks/ tests/` arguments represent the list of files that `mypy` should type check.
 Feel free to edit them as desired, including removing `tests/` (if you'd prefer to not type-check the test suite), or targeting specific files (when doing partial type checking).